cat101/hack4life/DVR Q-See QT428/README.md

 # Obtaining root on a Q-See-QT428-418-5 CCTV DVR
 I have had this DVR for several years with no problems.
 My only disappointment was the lack of web APIs to integrate it into other home automation projects.
 I had read that older versions of the FW (I have 3.2.0) had a telnet deamon enabled with some default password.
-I have also read recently that many DVR have been exploited, but I did not want to go into a guessing game so I decided to do a hardware hack.
+I have also read recently that many DVRs have been exploited, but I did not want to go into a guessing game so I decided to do a hardware hack.

 ## DVR hardware overview
 First let's look at some pics to identify the hardware